adrianhelvik/resource-pebble/README.md

-This module greatly simplify rest API creation.
+This module is made to simplify rest API creation.
 Supply the constructor with a mongoose model and an express router is generated from the plural name of the model.
 Given a model named Article, app.use(resource(Article)) will generate all the routes listed below.
-(With no authentication)
+(With no authentication).

 Controller to route relation
 ----------------------------